fromcaio/latex-doc-template/README.md

 ## Prerequisites

 1.  **LaTeX Distribution**: A full LaTeX installation such as TeX Live, MiKTeX, or MacTeX.
+2.  **LaTeX Packages**: Make sure all packages used in the template (such as abntex2, minted, graphicx, etc.) are installed.
+Most modern LaTeX distributions, like TeX Live, can automatically install missing packages during the first compilation.
-2.  **Python and Pygments**: The `minted` package requires Python and the Pygments library for syntax highlighting.
+3.  **Python and Pygments**: The `minted` package requires Python and the Pygments library for syntax highlighting.
 You can install Pygments using pip:
     ```sh
     pip install Pygments
     ```